sunileman/CEM1.0-Java-MiNiFi/README.md

 ## Docker Instance for Java MiNiFi which connects to Edge Flow Manager UI

-This docker instance will launch a EFM UI
+This docker instance will build a minifi instance

 1. Git Clone
 2. Build a docker image